Bunny Butt Cookies

 - Place the white icing and pink icing in separate piping bags with number 2 tip for the pink and a number 7 for the white.
 Cover the bowl of any remaining icing with a damp towel.
 Once the cookies are dry to the touch attach the decorated feet with a small dab of icing.

-- If you can’t find meringue powder, substitute with 3 egg whites or try this recipe.
+- If you can’t find meringue powder, substitute with 3 egg whites.

 - Pro Tip: Try making the cookies a day in advance and frosting the following day.
 They are less likely to leach oil back into your icing if they have time to “dry out” while still staying soft.